Security Policy

 1. Our Security Commitment

 Security is foundational to Cuttlefish, not bolted on.
-We build with the assumption that AI-powered desktop applications operate in a high-trust environment — your machine, your keys, your data — and we design every layer to protect that trust.
+We build with the assumption that an AI desktop application operates in a high-trust environment — your machine, your keys, your data — and we design every layer to protect that trust.

 We welcome security researchers who help us find and fix vulnerabilities responsibly.
-This policy outlines our defense architecture, our disclosure process, and how to report issues.
+This policy explains how we protect your data, how to report an issue, and what you can expect from us in return.

-Cuttlefish implements security through five complementary layers.
-No single layer is relied upon in isolation.
+Cuttlefish protects you through five complementary layers.
+No single layer is relied upon in isolation, so a weakness in one is caught by the others.

 3. API Key Security